 The wicks tell a story about price volatility and the battle between buyers and sellers during that time frame.
 Long wicks suggest a high level of indecision or conflict between buyers and sellers, while short wicks often mean there was less volatility.

-Here are a few terms based on candlestick charts to revisit whenever you trade:
+In my experience, here are a few terms based on candlestick charts to revisit whenever you trade:

 Emerging patterns: Candlestick patterns that haven’t yet formed but are in progress.

-Completed patterns: Normally these are the patterns that have already developed, and can be regarded as either bullish or bearish signals.
+Completed patterns: Normally, these are the patterns that have already developed, and can be regarded as either bullish or bearish signals.

 Open: The opening price of a candle.